DokiforU/DV_Repetition/README.md

-# Camera function reproduction based on OpenCv + driver and control interface provided by DVSense Driver
+# Camera function reproduction based on OpenCV + driver and control interface provided by DVSense Driver

 This repository contains C++ applications developed using the official DVSense driver library for interacting with DVS (Dynamic Vision Sensor) cameras.
 The project consists of two main components: